 - Insolvency.
 If your total debt exceeds your assets’ total fair market value at the time of foreclosure, you are insolvent.
-As such, you can receive tax relief on the canceled debts.
+As such, you can receive tax relief on the forgiven debt.

 - Farm debts (some).
 Some farm debts are exempt, but the rules here are complex.
 If this applies to you, consult a tax professional.

 If none of these exceptions applies to you, the Mortgage Forgiveness Act could come to your rescue.

 The Mortgage Forgiveness Debt Relief Act of 2007

 The Mortgage Forgiveness Debt Relief Act was signed into law in 2007.
 It removes tax liability for qualifying homeowners whose mortgage debt was forgiven.
 The original act was only active until 2009, but the IRS has extended the policy every year until 2017.
 However, the current law applies to debt forgiven up to 2017 and even 2018 if there was a written agreement in 2017.

 To qualify for debt relief, you must have used the money to buy, build, or improve your principal residence.
 Debt forgiveness on credit cards, car loans, rental property, and second homes do not qualify.

 Further, the Mortgage Debt Relief Act stipulates that this debt can qualify if it was reduced through mortgage restructuring or foreclosure.
 If you gained proceeds through refinancing and used them to improve your principal residence, that debt can also qualify.